Header Photo Credit: Drone-tography, LLC

 Vibrant colors at top attractions

-Don’t forget about the museums on the river including Wichita Art Museum and Old Cowtown Museum.
-Get a taste of the fall landscape and award-winning art in the Art Garden.
+Don’t forget about the museums on the river including Wichita Art Museum (WAM) and Old Cowtown Museum.
+At WAM, get a taste of the fall landscape and award-winning art in the Art Garden.
 Admire sculptures created by talented artists and view the stunning autumn trees on the roofless rooftop.
-Living during the 1870s in Wichita was a different time.
-Explore Old Cowtown, this outdoor museum is surrounded by historical buildings and lots of trees.
+Living during the 1870s in Wichita was certainly a different time.
+Old Cowtown is an authentic outdoor, living history museum featuring historical buildings and lots of trees.

 Fall Colors_Botanica